-Other notices may be displayed on noticeboards.
-Noticeboards for Intermediate Mathematics are located on Level 3 of Carslaw (near the pyramids) and on Level 6 of Carslaw outside room 624.
+Noticeboards and pigeonholes may still be used by some lecturers.
+There are noticeboards for Intermediate Mathematics located on Level 3 of Carslaw (near the pyramids) and on Level 6 of Carslaw outside room 624.
 The noticeboard for Statistics is located on Level 8 of Carslaw, outside room 817.

-The assignment hand-in boxes, and pigeonholes for return of mathematics assignments are located on Level 3 of Carslaw (near the noticeboards), and on Level 6 of Carslaw outside room 623.
-Statistics assignments are handed in, and returned, in Carslaw room 829.
+There are also assignment hand-in boxes, and pigeonholes for return of mathematics assignments located on Level 3 of Carslaw (near the noticeboards), and on Level 6 of Carslaw outside room 623.